fernand0aguilar/obsidian/notes/books/The science of being great.md

 Think about the point of view.

 1. The thought that you live in a perfect world.
 Among perfect people, and that nothing can possibly be wrong with you unless it's your personal attitude.
-2. Consider that this is gods world and that its the best of all possible worlds.
+2. Consider that this is gods w orld and that its the best of all possible worlds.
 That he has brought thus far into completeness by the process of organic, social and industrial evolution.
 And that is going on to greater completeness and harmony.
 3. There is one great perfect intelligent process of life causing all the changing phenomena of the cosmos

 Think about all this and comprehend how you should live and act as a citizen of such a perfect whole.